lpww/doomgrader/README.md

 You should be able to run the game with Steam as normal.
 If a new update is released that doesn't fix the game, you will need to do the copy step again to replace the new games files with the working version

+## Cleanup

+Remove all associated files by deleting the DOOMGRADER_ROOT: `rm -rf ~/doomgrader`.
+This will remove all games files as well as DepotDownloader

+Remove just the DepotDownloader files by deleting DOOMGRADER_ROOT/depotdownloader: `rm -rf ~/doomgrader/depotdownloader`

+Remove just the game files by deleting DOOMGRADER_ROOT/files: `rm -rf ~/doomgrader/files`